l33t-c0d3r-66/Guess-My-Number/README.md

 # Guess-My-Number
-<li> A simple Number Guessing Game written with JavaScript.
+<li> A Number Guessing Game written with JavaScript.
 <li> This Game is written with the help of HTML, CSS and JavaScript.
 <li> This Game Utilizes the Concept of HTML, CSS, JavaScript and DOM Manipulation.